dimaslanjaka/source-posts/2020/08/fix-react-native-error-invalid-regular.md

 date: 2020-08-03T08:26:00.001+07:00
 description: If you Got this issue today on windows, but dont need to downgrade node, just as discussed on
-excerpt: If you Got this issue today on windows, but dont need to downgrade node, just as discussed on
 lang: en
 photos:
   - https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/2048px-No_image_available.svg.png
-subtitle: If you Got this issue today on windows, but dont need to downgrade node, just as discussed on
 tags:
   - js
   - regular expression